Understanding Fair Workweek: What is Premium Pay?

 How much do Fair Workweek premium payments cost?

-Premium payments can cost anywhere between $10 and $75.
-The amount varies based on the city or state of the business location.
-The conditions that require employers to pay premium payments also vary depending on location.’
+Premium payments can be costly.
+The premium payment amount varies based on the city or state of the business location.
+The conditions that require employers to pay premium payments also vary depending on location.
+The duration of notice and type of schedule change determine the amount of premium payment owed to the employee.Â

 Fair Workweek premium pay breakdown